 Working overseas is an exciting and rewarding journey for expat employees around the world.
-Most expat consider obtaining global medical care as a priority, but many expatriates forget about their dental health, which is not only important for your teeth and appearance, but also critical for your overall health.
+Most expats consider obtaining global medical care as a priority; however, many expatriates forget about their dental health, which is not only important for your teeth and appearance but also critical for your overall health.
 Dental treatment abroad can be very expensive and is almost certainly private.
 Expat dental insurance is one of the top priorities in your organization’s global benefit plan.
 In this article, we will discuss the importance of dental coverage and how to obtain dental insurance for expat employees working and living abroad.

 Why Visit the Dentist?

 This may seem obvious, but according to recent findings presented by the International Association for Dental Research (IADR), periodontal disease and tooth decay are the two major threats to dental health among adults.
-And according to the Centres for Disease Control and Prevention (CDC), there are approximately 64.7 million people aged 30 or older have periodontitis, which is a more serious and destructive forms of gum disease.
-Furthermore, several researches have shown that gum disease and complications could lead to heart disease and diabetes.
-Professional dental care is important to oral health and overall health.
+And according to the Centres for Disease Control and Prevention (CDC), there are approximately 64.7 million people aged 30 or older have periodontitis, which is a more severe and destructive form of gum disease.
+Furthermore, several pieces of research have shown that gum disease and complications could lead to heart disease and diabetes.

 An Ounce of Prevention is Worth a Pound of Cure

 With preventive dental care, your dentist can examine your teeth for cavities when they are still minor conditions.
-For people who smoke or with pre-existing dental problems, this is especially important.
+For people who smoke or have pre-existing dental problems, this is especially important.
 A dentist can examine your mouth for any irregularities before they become worse.
-If expat employees are relocating abroad with family and children, dental coverage is one of your top consideration along with international health insurance.
-Prevention is key and can help keep dental costs low and also help with employee productivity.
+If expat employees are relocating abroad with family and children, dental coverage should be one of your top considerations along with international health insurance.
+Prevention is crucial and can help keep dental costs low and also help with employee productivity.

 The Cost of Dental Care Abroad

 The cost of dental care abroad will often vary greatly based on your expat country of assignment.
-Some countries or areas offer excellent dental care and facilities, often charge at a higher price.
-The overall dental cost can vary dramatically in different regions around the world.
-For example, in Singapore and Hong Kong, dental practices are 100% private and incredibly costly.
-Many third world countries will offer dental care a fraction of the costs in North America.
+Some countries or regions offer excellent dental care and facilities, but often at a charge or higher price.
+Your overall dental care cost can vary dramatically in different regions around the world.
+For example, in Singapore and Hong Kong, dental practices are 100% private and incredibly costly; while many third world countries will offer dental care a fraction of the costs in North America.

 Finding Expat Dental Care